iruimeng/abat/README.md

 Hello World:

-	$ bat beego.me
+	$ abat t.tt

 Synopsis:

-	bat [flags] [METHOD] URL [ITEM [ITEM]]
+	abat [flags] [METHOD] URL [ITEM [ITEM]]

-See also `bat --help`.
+See also `abat --help`. `abat attact help`. `abat report help`

 ### Examples

 Basic settings - [HTTP method](#http-method), [HTTP headers](#http-headers) and [JSON](#json) data:

-	$ bat PUT example.org X-API-Token:123 name=John
+	$ abat PUT example.org X-API-Token:123 name=John

 Any custom HTTP method (such as WebDAV, etc.):

-	$ bat -method=PROPFIND example.org name=John
+	$ abat -method=PROPFIND example.org name=John

 Submitting forms:

-	$ bat -form=true POST example.org hello=World
+	$ abat -form=true POST example.org hello=World

 See the request that is being sent using one of the output options:

-	$ bat -v example.org
+	$ abat -v example.org

 Use Github API to post a comment on an issue with authentication:

-	$ bat -a USERNAME POST https://api.github.com/repos/astaxie/bat/issues/1/comments body='bat is awesome!'
+	$ abat -a USERNAME POST https://api.github.com/repos/iruimeng/abat/issues/1/comments body='abat is awesome!'

 Upload a file using redirected input:

-	$ bat example.org < file.json
+	$ abat example.org < file.json

 Download a file and save it via redirected output:

-	$ bat example.org/file > file
+	$ abat example.org/file > file

 Download a file wget style:

-	$ bat -download=true example.org/file
+	$ abat -download=true example.org/file

 Set a custom Host header to work around missing DNS records:

-	$ bat localhost:8000 Host:example.com
+	$ abat localhost:8000 Host:example.com

 Following is the detailed documentation.
 It covers the command syntax, advanced usage, and also features additional examples.

 ## HTTP Method
 The name of the HTTP method comes right before the URL argument:

-	$ bat DELETE example.org/todos/7
+	$ abat DELETE example.org/todos/7

 which looks similar to the actual Request-Line that is sent:

 DELETE /todos/7 HTTP/1.1

-When the METHOD argument is omitted from the command, bat defaults to either GET (if there is no request data) or POST (with request data).
+When the METHOD argument is omitted from the command, abat defaults to either GET (if there is no request data) or POST (with request data).

 ## Request URL
-The only information bat needs to perform a request is a URL.
-The default scheme is, somewhat unsurprisingly, http://, and can be omitted from the argument – `bat example.org` works just fine.
+The only information abat needs to perform a request is a URL.
+The default scheme is, somewhat unsurprisingly, http://, and can be omitted from the argument – `abat example.org` works just fine.

 Additionally, curl-like shorthand for localhost is supported.
 This means that, for example :3000 would expand to http://localhost:3000 If the port is omitted, then port 80 is assumed.

-	$ bat :/foo
+	$ abat :/foo

 	GET /foo HTTP/1.1
 	Host: localhost

-	$ bat :3000/bar
+	$ abat :3000/bar

 	GET /bar HTTP/1.1
 	Host: localhost:3000

-	$ bat :
+	$ abat :

 	GET / HTTP/1.1
 	Host: localhost

 If you find yourself manually constructing URLs with query string parameters on the terminal, you may appreciate the `param=value` syntax for appending URL parameters so that you don't have to worry about escaping the & separators.
-To search for bat on Google Images you could use this command:
+To search for abat on Google Images you could use this command:

-	$ bat GET www.google.com search=bat tbm=isch
+	$ abat GET www.google.com search=abat tbm=isch

-	GET /?search=bat&tbm=isch HTTP/1.1
+	GET /?search=abat&tbm=isch HTTP/1.1

 ## Request Items
 There are a few different request item types that provide a convenient mechanism for specifying HTTP headers, simple JSON and form data, files, and URL parameters.